croc-code/grunt-croc-qunit/README.md

 [phantomjs npm module]: https://github.com/Obvious/phantomjs
 [PhantomJS]: http://www.phantomjs.org/

 Also there are other distinctions from original grunt-contrib-qunit:

-* bridge.js script was modified to remove excess processing of QUnit.equal's arguments (see https://github.com/gruntjs/grunt-contrib-qunit/issues/44)
+-  `bridge.js` script was modified to remove excess processing of QUnit.equal's arguments (see https://github.com/gruntjs/grunt-contrib-qunit/issues/44)
+-  `bridge.js` reports code coverage info from `window.__coverage__` as phantomjs' `qunit.coverage` event on test completion
+-  added `eventHandlers` option for qunit task

 ## Getting Started
 This plugin requires Grunt `~0.4.0`